art + poetry

 Instead I learn to hate this body

-I take it to a foreign country
+I move to a foreign country

 where people are more confused about me